masta0f1eave/rancid/README.md

 All copyrights are in files itself.
 I'm not guaranteeing that this scripts will work with your equipment, but it MAY work, at least worked for me.

-I've used as base various RANCID scripts(clogin, hlogin), but not yet contacted with developer for merging changes.
+I've used as base various RANCID scripts(clogin, hlogin), but not contacted with developer for merging changes.

 Scripts are: